Table of Contents

 The perfusion of the left ventricle with oxygen cannot be sufficiently secured, peripheral resistance increases, and the duration of the diastole is extended.
 This change can increase the magnitude of the insufficiency.

 Acute aortic valve insufficiency leads to a rapid left cardiac decompensation with pulmonary edema.
 The chronic insufficiency can be tolerated for decades and remain asymptomatic.
 First signs are palpitations.
-With progression of the disease, reduced performance and signs of left ventricular failure become apparent.
-Syncope, dyspnea, or arrhythmia, as well as angina pectoris and a sudden death can be the symptoms.
-But compared to the aortic stenosis, this occurs only rarely.
+With the progression of the disease, reduced performance and signs of left ventricular failure become apparent.
+Syncope, dyspnea, or arrhythmia, as well as angina pectoris and a sudden death, can be the symptoms, but compared to the aortic stenosis, this occurs only rarely.

-Diastolic, decrescendo murmur best heard at left third intercostals space ( second aortic area).
+Diastolic, decrescendo murmur best heard at left third intercostal space (second aortic area).

 Hand grip → increase after load → increase murmur.